Almost £200 million of losses reported as crooks shift from cold-calling to social media.

 Spotted an ‘investment opportunity’ that seems too good to be true?

-Getting caught out could cost you a staggering £29,000.
+Getting caught out could cost you a staggering £29,000, according to the Financial Conduct Authority (FCA).

 Similar to pension scams, investment scams entice you to put money into highly risky or sometimes non-existent assets, with promises of high returns.